IceDragon200/es-moon/notes/school.md

 good old Wothren desk's...

-# HOLD UP, Whats Wothren!?
+## HOLD UP, Whats Wothren!?

 Err, its wood taken from the great tree and guardian spirit Worenike?

-# Oh, WAIT WAT?
+## Oh, WAIT WAT?

 Um, there are 6 leader guardian spirits...

-- Gaiadrom (Gai-a-dr-om) of the earth
+- Gaiadrom (Gai-a-dr-om) of the land
 - Drakraos (Dra-ke-os) of the shadow
 - Valdine (Val-dine) of the liquid/water/aqua
 - Inflamari (In-fla-ma-ri) of the flare
 - Xenolto (Zen-ol-to) of the atmos/air
 - Xenura (Zen-ooh-ra) of the light

+## Six(6) Elements?

+Yep, or 4 elements and 2 alignments if you want to call it that.

+Fire, Water, Earth, Wind > Flare, Aqua, Land, Atmos respectively

+and Light, Dark > Lumi, Shadow

-# Are there anymore?
+## Are there anymore guardian spirits?

 Yes, but. um, I think we're straying from the point here...

-# Right so the school, whats the student population?
+## Right so the school, whats the student population?

 I have no idea, probably around 300 students, 5 years, 3 classes each, approximately 20 students per class.